-Can your parents see your search history on the WiFi bill?
+Can your parents see your search history on the Wi-Fi bill?

-Can the Person Who Pays the Wifi See Your Search History?
+Can the Person Who Pays the Wi-Fi See Your Search History?

-The answer to this question is yes, in some cases the person who pays for the WiFi can see your search history.
-This is because when you connect to a WiFi network, all of the data that passes through it is routed through its server and stored on its hard drive.
+The answer to this question is yes, in some cases, the person who pays for the Wi-Fi can see your search history.
+This is because when you connect to a Wi-Fi network, all of the data that passes through it is routed through its server and stored on its hard drive.

 So if someone else has access to your router settings they may also be able to view your search history.
 It’s important to note however that not all ISPs store browsing histories so it’s worth checking with them before assuming that someone can monitor your online activity.